sameer-qayyum/praxis-ai/app/api/sheets/[sheetId]/append/README.md

 }
 ```

 Where `data` is an object with key-value pairs representing the row data.
-The values will be converted to an array in the order of the object keys.
+The API automatically maps field names to the correct column positions using the sheet's metadata structure.

 ## Response